mudigal-technologies/microservices-sample/README.md

 ### Development

-Microservices sample project requires [Docker](https://www.docker.com/) for bringing up the build.
+Below are the steps to bring up the development environment and get started.

 1) Install Git, Java, Maven and Docker</br>
 2) Clone the project using https://github.com/vmudigal/microservices-sample.git</br>